-Wittgren recorded 12 saves during his first season with the program, leading the Big Ten and finishing one shy of the program's single-season record.
+Wittgren recorded 12 saves during his first season with the program in 2011, leading the Big Ten and finishing one shy of the program's single-season record.
 He went on to break the all-time record in 2012 and earned All-Big Ten honors in his two seasons at Purdue.
 Seven different Boilers tallied at least one save in 2011, establishing a new school record with 21 as a team.

-Purdue led the Big Ten in numerous statistical categories, highlighted by runs scored, doubles, slugging percentage, on-base percentage, sacrifice flies, saves and strikeouts.
-The Boilermakers drew the most walks at the plate and issued the fewest number of free passes on the mound.
-The 2011 pitching staff also set new school records with a 2.85 strikeout-to-walk ratio.
+Purdue led the Big Ten in saves and strikeouts in 2011.
+The Boilermakers drew the most walks at the plate and issued the fewest number of free passes on the mound, with the pitching staff setting a new school record with a 2.85 strikeout-to-walk ratio.